Is Being Nice Killing You?

 What if we cared less about what others think of us and sought out what God thinks of us?

-What if, we got in touch with our own needs, wants, even desires, and made choices about what goes into our schedules based on what God’s best is for our lives—as well as those we are seeking to help?
-Because the hard truth is: if we’re burnt out, our giving isn’t even what’s best for those we think we’re helping anyway.
+What if, we got in touch with our own needs, wants, even desires, and made choices based on what God’s best is for our lives—as well as those we are seeking to help?
+Because the truth is: when we’re burned out, we’re not offering our best to anyone—not even to those we’re trying so hard to help.

 I would love to hear your thoughts and experiences of how you’ve begun taking care of yourself, learned that it’s OK to say the word no, and what you’ve found helpful in setting healthy boundaries.